dentarg/auth0-blog/_posts/2017-09-20-serverless-framework-and-auth0-webtasks-hop-on-the-bullet-train.markdown

 Once the deployment is done, you'll see the URLs for your production endpoints.
 Combining stages with Github branches, gives you the power to implement your own dev/test/prod workflows.

 ## Using your Auth0 Extend subscription.
 The freemium Sandbox is great for fairly low-volume / periodic executions (around 1 per second max).
-If you are a paid Extend customer you have much greater throughput at your disposal you can use your subscription with the new plugin.
+If you are a paid Extend customer you have much greater throughput at your disposal and you can use your subscription with the new plugin.
 To do this, first install wt-cli.

 ```
 npm install wt-cli -g